Paradise, and the Dashboard Light

 Before the days of digital instrument panels and illuminated gauges, automakers mounted small light bulbs on dashboards.
 These earliest electric dashboard lights were nothing more than tiny spotlights, adjacent to the most important gauges, lighting up vital instruments and dials in the dark.

 Back in the early days of driving automobiles, these bulbs were super important.
-Successfully arriving at your destination required constant monitoring of a lot more data than just speed: fuel and oil level gauges, oil temperature, oil pressure, engine speed, water temperature, electric current, and more.
-With no powertrain control systems keeping an eye on things, and with generally more finicky systems, a good driver was one who was also a good watcher.
+Successfully arriving at your destination was a major achievement, requiring constant monitoring of a lot of data: fuel and oil level gauges, oil temperature, oil pressure, engine speed, water temperature, electric current, and more.
+With no check-engine light, and with failure-prone systems, a good driver was one who was also a good watcher.

 The author of Psalm 119 thought of the word of God this way.
-Throughout the colossal alphabetic acrostic Psalm (the longest chapter in the Bible), God’s word – His law, statutes, precepts, commands, laws, decrees, and promises – are used to constantly monitor the data points that reveal the status of a person’s life:
+Throughout the colossal alphabetic acrostic Psalm (the longest chapter in the Bible), God’s word – His law, statutes, precepts, commands, laws, decrees, and promises – are used to constantly monitor the data points that reveal a person’s spiritual health.

 Having a clear conscience: “Oh, that my ways were steadfast in obeying your decrees!
 Then I would not be put to shame when I consider all your commands.” v.
 6